When should a child legally have their own room?

 We know this isn't always possible.
 If kids are sharing, try to have regular conversations with them about how they're feeling.
 We've got tips and ideas to help make sure they're safe and happy sharing a room.

 It's important to know there are laws in place to help make sure everyone's home is safe and comfortable.
-Legislation states children over the age of 10 should not share rooms - and that this can be considered overcrowding.1 Read more about how this might affect if you if you live in or are applying for social housing below.
+Legislation states that children of the opposite sex over the age of 10 should not share rooms - and that this can be considered overcrowding.1 Read more about how this might affect if you if you live in or are applying for social housing below.

 Our advice about children sharing a room

 If you’re trying to decide whether it’s a good idea for kids to share a bedroom, here are a few questions to consider.

 - Do your children get on well?
 What's their relationship like?

 - What is the age gap between your children?
 Will different bedtimes and morning schedules stop children getting their rest?

 - How big is the room?
 Will there be enough storage and space for 2 or more children to live comfortably?

 It's important you and your child both have some privacy and space for yourselves so we wouldn't recommend children sharing a room with a parent long-term.

 If you’re in council housing or your house is owned by a Housing Association, you’re entitled to a bedroom for every person over 16 years old (18 years old in Northern Ireland) and every married couple so you shouldn’t need to share a room with your child.
 You can read more about housing benefits below.